iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 The `System.Net.Http` NuGet package serves as a programming interface for modern HTTP applications, including all the necessary HTTP components required to consume web services over HTTP [@2nuget2024].
 It allows HTTP components to be used by both clients and servers for understanding HTTP headers.

 Versions of this package that are affected are vulnerable to Denial of Service (DoS) attacks meaning that ASP.NET Core will fail to properly validate web requests.
-Attackers can use the `TestEncoder.EncodeCore` function in the `System.Text.Encodings.Web` package as part of `System.Net.Http` to trigger a denial of service attack by utilising a failure in code logic that incorrectly calculates the length of 4-byte charactes in Unicode.
+Attackers can use the `TestEncoder.EncodeCore` function in the `System.Text.Encodings.Web` package as part of `System.Net.Http` to trigger a denial of service attack by utilising a failure in code logic that incorrectly calculates the length of 4-byte characters in Unicode.

-The vulnerability can be remdiated by updating or changing the `System.Net.Http` package to either version `4.1.2` or `4.3.2`.
+The vulnerability can be remediated by updating or changing the `System.Net.Http` package to either version `4.1.2` or `4.3.2`.

 #### 2.2.2.6 `System.Net.Http` – Improper certificate validation